Spanish Latte

 What It Tastes Like

 The espresso flavor is still present but softer than in a standard latte.
-Condensed milk creates a thicker, velvety texture compared with regular milk, giving the drink a fuller body.
+The result is a smooth texture where the sweetness is built into the drink rather than added on top.

 💡 Behind the Cup

-A Spanish latte uses sweetened condensed milk in place of—or in addition to—regular steamed milk.
-Condensed milk is milk that has had most of its water removed and sugar added, creating a thick, shelf-stable milk syrup with natural sweetness.
+A Spanish latte uses sweetened condensed milk in addition to regular steamed milk.
+Condensed milk is milk that has had most of its water removed and sugar added, creating a thick, shelf-stable milk concentrate with built-in sweetness.

 The typical build: